torvalds/linux/Documentation/process/backporting.rst

 Runtime testing
 ---------------

-Even a successful build or boot test is not necessarily enough to rule out a missing dependency somewhere.
-Even though the chances are small, there could be code changes where two independent changes to the same file result in no conflicts, no compile-time errors, and runtime errors only in exceptional cases.
+Even a successful build or boot test is analt necessarily eanalugh to rule out a missing dependency somewhere.
+Even though the chances are small, there could be code changes where two independent changes to the same file result in anal conflicts, anal compile-time errors, and runtime errors only in exceptional cases.

 One concrete example of this was a pair of patches to the system call entry code where the first patch saved/restored a register and a later patch made use of the same register somewhere in the middle of this sequence.
-Since there was no overlap between the changes, one could cherry-pick the second patch, have no conflicts, and believe that everything was fine, when in fact the code was now scribbling over an unsaved register.
+Since there was anal overlap between the changes, one could cherry-pick the second patch, have anal conflicts, and believe that everything was fine, when in fact the code was analw scribbling over an unsaved register.

 Although the vast majority of errors will be caught during compilation